A Hyaluronic Diet For Healthier Skin

 Maybe you’ve heard the story of the people of Yuzurihara, a remote village in the mountains of Japan where more than 10% of the population 85 or older.
 The village is a model of good health and wrinkle-free skin.
 Their secret?
 According to experts, a diet rich in foods that stimulate the production of hyaluronic acid.

-Hyaluronic acid (HA) is a polysaccharide that promotes healthy skin, joints and eyesight.
+Hyaluronic acid is a polysaccharide that promotes healthy skin, joints and eyesight.
 It has a symbiotic relationship with collagen that is at the heart of youthful skin.
-Collagen provides the structure and HA nourishes and hydrates collagen to keep the structure sound and supple.
+Collagen provides the structure and hyaluronic acid nourishes and hydrates collagen to keep the structure sound and supple.

-The body produces HA in nearly every cell, especially the skin, both in the deeper dermal layers and at the epidermal surface layers.
-Young skin produces like Keebler cookie factory, but (big surprise) with age, the factory downsizes and production of HA decreases.
+The body produces hyaluronic acid in nearly every cell, especially the skin, both in the deeper dermal layers and at the epidermal surface layers.
+Young skin produces HA like a Keebler cookie factory, but (big surprise) with age, the factory downsizes and production of HA decreases.
 Skin has more trouble retaining water.
 Collagen breaks down.
-Wrinkles and sagging appear.
+Wrinkles and sagging begin to appear.

 One of the ways to get that factory back into production is by eating the right foods.
 Here’s what to bulk up on: